Valencian Community, Spain

 The ferry crossing from Dénia to the island of Formentera takes just 2 hours.
 The Dénia - Formentera route is the fastest way to reach the Balearic island.
 The itinerary is normally serviced by Baleària and it is available all year long.

-Seagull above the ferry port of Dénia
+Seagull welcoming you to the ferry port of Dénia

 Where is the ferry port in Dénia?